Thernn88/SAPPHYRE/README.md

     FlexCull            Adaptive End Trimming algorithm that trims the start and end of candidate reads to remove introns and/or other LQ bases.

-    OutlierCheck        Calculates a Blosum62 distance matrix which are used to remove outlier sequences above a threshold.
+    OutlierCheck        Calculates a Blosum62 distance matrix used to remove outlier sequences above a threshold.

     MergeOverlap        Reference-guided De-novo Assembly Algorithm which merges overlapping reads into contiguous